mj-felix/track-my-warranties/README.md

 For more information about Google reCAPTCHA see [the official Google reCAPTCHA developer's guide](https://developers.google.com/recaptcha/intro) or [create new reCAPTCHA](https://www.google.com/recaptcha/admin/create) - choose reCAPTCHA v2: "I'm not a robot" Checkbox and add `localhost` to Domains.

-## Run Application

-Before you run the application, make sure the [MongoDB](#mongodb) has been started.

-To start the application locally run `npm start` and open `http://localhost:3000` in the browser.

 ## Scheduled Email Notifications

 Application sends automatic email notifications 1 week, 4 weeks and 12 weeks before the expiry date of the warranty.

-To trigger these notifications locally run `npm run notifications`.
+In order to trigger these notifications in development environment run `npm run notifications` (after `npm run updev`).

 In production environment, the application uses free [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) plugin, which proved to be sufficient in terms of offered functionality.